Leiden Institute of Physics

 Our two-year master’s programme in Physics offers training in cutting edge research in Physics.
 Students spend approximately 50% of the programme on research, as a member of one of our top-level international research groups.

-A further three specialisations (Business Studies, Science Communication and Society, Education) place Physics in a broader context and provide training for careers where a Physics background is an asset.
-Each specialisation provides a combination of research independence and content proficiency that prepares successful professionals.
+A further three specializations (Science Based Business, Science Communication and Society, and Education) place physics in a broader context and provide training for careers where a physics background is an asset.
+Each specialization provides a combination of research independence and content proficiency that prepares successful professionals.